-In [10], the support conditions (General) of the top and bottom ends can be set to fully rigid or fully hinged.
-Because, Columns are point supports further point support is not needed to define at Column end.
+In the support conditions (General) of the top and bottom ends can be set to fully rigid or fully hinged.
+Because Columns are point supports further point support is not needed to define at Column end.

-In 3D modules, the end connections can be set under the Connections tab similarly to Beams.
+In 3D modules, the end connections can be set under the End conditions tab.
 Only the released motion (arrow) and rotation (two-headed arrow) components are displayed in the model view (Display settings).
-Rigid connections can be customized to hinged or semi-rigid (spring) with additional Point-point connection.
-The local x' axis always points the column end, so the start and end point position can be followed from the column's local co-ordinate system.
+End connections can be fully customised for bar ends by setting the rigidity of the displacement components.

+The component directions are valid in the beam's local co-ordinate system.